marco-bernal/java-core/README.md

     * Regular Expressions

 ## ToDo:
+* Add more complex streams examples.
-* Add support for Integration Tests.
+* Add more collections examples.
 * Add Jacoco Support for code coverage.
+(Not a priority rn).